aradi/fypp/README.rst

 input and output files are not specified, information is read from stdin and written to stdout.

-The behavior of FYPP can be influenced with various command line options.
+The behavior of Fypp can be influenced with various command line options.
 A summary of all command line options can be obtained by::

   fypp -h